JohnCrossley/CaptainsLog/README.md

 # CaptainsLog
 Git repository stats

-Run this program over your git repository to pull out author level stats (to commit and summary) and file level.
+Run this program over your git repository to pull out author level (commit and summary) and repo level stats.
 All broken down by file and extension.

 ./CaptainsLog --help